 For the canyon-valley experiments (T11-T15), the flume had a more complex configuration, illustrated in Fig. 9b.
-Three V-shaped canyons, having thalweg inclinations equal to 14 degrees, connect at right angles to a wide trapezoidal channel of longitudinal inclination equal to 3 degrees.
-Two of the canyons (TC1 and TC2) connect on the right side, and one on the left (TC3), slightly downstream.
-In all runs the initial state of the canyon was clean wood, but the main channel was covered by a 2 cm thick layer unconsolidated silica sand ($d{50} = 0.6$ mm).
+Three V-shaped canyons, having thalweg inclinations equal to 14°, connect at right angles to a wide trapezoidal channel of longitudinal inclination equal to 3°.
+Two of the canyons (TC1 and TC2) connect on the right side, and one connects on the left side (TC3) slightly downstream.
+In all runs the initial state of the canyon was clean wood, but the main channel was covered by a 2 cm thick layer of unconsolidated silica sand ($d{50} = 0.6 \text{ mm}$).
 For run T11 a controlled volume of mixture was supplied to tributary TC1 only.
-For run T12 different volumes were supplied simultaneously to tributaries TC1 and TC2, and arranged to start and end at the same times.
-For run T13 different volumes were supplied to tributaries TC1 and TC3, and for run T14 different volumes were supplied simultaneously to all 3 tributaries.
+For run T12 different volumes were supplied simultaneously to tributaries TC1 and TC2 and arranged to start and end at the same times.
+For run T13 different volumes were supplied to tributaries TC1 and TC3, and for run T14 different volumes were supplied simultaneously to all three tributaries.

 For run T15, deposits were formed in three separate stages.
 In the first stage, deposits were formed as in run T13 by supplying different volumes to tributaries TC1 and TC3.
-In the second stage, a constant water discharge was supplied to the main channel for 20 minutes, eroding the first stage deposits.
+In the second stage, a constant water discharge was supplied to the main channel for 20 min, eroding the first-stage deposits.
 The resulting topography was scanned to provide initial conditions for the third stage, in which new volumes of material were supplied to tributaries TC1 and TC3.
-This provides an opportunity to examine the formation of fresh deposits onto a pre-existing deposit surface.
-For all canyon-valley experiments, the topography was scanned with the laser oriented orthogonal to the main channel and parallel to the canyons, and the resulting DEM data have resolution 5 mm by 5 mm.
+This provides an opportunity to examine the formation of fresh deposits onto a preexisting deposit surface.
+For all canyon-valley experiments, the topography was scanned with the laser oriented orthogonal to the main channel and parallel to the canyons, and the resulting DEM data have a resolution of 5 mm \times 5 mm.

-In Table , we present the range of parameter values covered by the laboratory experiments (runs T11-T15), and compare them to typical values for natural debris flows (Iverson, 1997; Zhou and Ng, 2010).
-From the table, we can see that the experiments exhibit smaller Froude and Reynolds numbers, hence inertia effects are smaller in the experiments than in field cases.
-Nevertheless, the Bagnold number (ratio between collisional and viscous forces), the Savage number (ratio between collisional and frictional forces) and Friction number (ratio between frictional and viscous forces) in the experiments are within the range of values encountered for natural debris flows.
+In Table 2, we present the range of parameter values covered by the laboratory experiments (runs T11-T15) and compare them to typical values for natural debris flows (Iverson, 1997; Zhou and Ng, 2010).
+From the table, we can see that the experiments exhibit smaller Froude and Reynolds numbers; hence, inertia effects are smaller in the experiments than in field cases.
+Nevertheless, the Bagnold number (ratio between collisional and viscous forces), the Savage number (ratio between collisional and frictional forces), and friction number (ratio between frictional and viscous forces) in the